pandaplatform001/web3j/README.rst

 Then follow the on-screen instructions or head `here <https://docs.web3j.io/quickstart/>`_.

-Alternatively, a `web3j sample project <https://github.com/web3j/sample-project-gradle>`_ is available that demonstrates a number of core features of Ethereum with web3j, including:
+Alternatively, a `web3j sample project <https://github.com/web3j/sample-project-gradle>`_ is available that demonstrates a number of core features of Panda with web3j, including:

-- Connecting to a node on the Ethereum network
+- Connecting to a node on the Panda network
-- Loading an Ethereum wallet file
+- Loading an Panda wallet file
 - Sending Ether from one address to another
 - Deploying a smart contract to the network
 - Reading a value from the deployed smart contract